Sehbaz/Mapbox-Tiles-Converter/README.md

 Once the installation is completed note town the file path to `.tiff` file.

-Ammend the script with the file location and output file name in the `run.sh` file.
+Amend the script with the file location and output file name in the `run.sh` file using your text editor.

 Example: